barrybecker4/svelte-world-conflict/README.md

 # svelte-world-conflict

 A real-time multiplayer strategy game built with SvelteKit and Cloudflare infrastructure.
-This is a modernized port of the original World Conflict game from Google Apps Script to a scalable, real-time architecture.
+This is a modernized port of the original World Conflict game from Google Apps Script.

 ## 🎮 Features